an Italian sandwich recipe: the pecorino grilled cheese sandwich

 Let’s come back to nowadays, to my city: Rome.

-> The pagan/culinary tradition here is to picnic with fresh fava beans and pecorino cheese.
+The pagan/culinary tradition here is to picnic with fresh fava beans and pecorino cheese.
 And wine of course.
-The symbols of Spring Italian food, at least in this region.
+They’re the symbols of Spring Italian food, at least in this region.

-> That’s it: a simple, wonderful, tasty tradition.
+That’s it: a simple, wonderful, tasty tradition.

 I mixed up these ingredients in a new, delicious, recipe: an Italian sandwich recipe for my picnic hamper.

 A mix between a grilled cheese and an Italian sandwich recipe.

 - Peel and thinly slice the shallot.